-RHAB 678 International Issues and Trends in Rehabilitation.
-(3 hours) A multicultural course that explores rehabilitation from a cultural, ethnic, diverse and international perspective.
-It looks at culture from the counselors perspective in order that they may better serve the diverse and minority consumer.
+RHAB 678 Multicultural Issues in Rehabilitation Counseling (3 hours) A multicultural course that explores rehabilitation from a cultural, ethnic, diverse and international perspective.
+It looks at culture from

 RHAB 691 Seminar: Rehabilitation Substance Abuse.
-(3 Hours) Focus on issues research, techniques, applications, and readings in the rehabilitations of persons who are substance abusers.
+(3 Hours) Focus on issues research, techniques, applications, and readings in the rehabilitations of persons who are substance abusers